dnstock/amazon-exact-price-filter-extension/README.md

 - If you are not on an Amazon search results page, applying filters may navigate, but filters are most meaningful on `/s` result pages.
 - If nothing happens, ensure the tab is on **amazon.com**, not a country-specific domain, and that you’re allowing the extension to run (pinned/visible).

-## Install Locally for Development & Testing
+## Install (Developer Mode)

+If you want to install the extension for development and testing purposes, follow these steps:

 1. Clone this repository.
 1. Open your browser and go to `chrome://extensions` (Chrome) or `brave://extensions` (Brave).